Give us a missed call on

 Also read: Exemption under GST – Know the list of GST exempted items

-Is Gstr-1 a purchase or sale?
+Is GSTR-1 a purchase or sale?

 GSTR 1 returns

-Is Gstr-1 monthly or quarterly?
+Is GSTR-1 filed monthly or quarterly?

-GSTR-1 can be filed by a business on a monthly or quarterly basis based on its aggregate turnover and whether or not the business has opted for the QRMP scheme.
+This type of GST return can be filed by a business on a monthly or quarterly basis based on its aggregate turnover and whether or not the business has opted for the QRMP scheme.

 • Businesses with aggregate turnover (sales) of up to ₹5 crores can opt to file returns on a quarterly basis under the QRMP scheme